-For the artisan bead makers of the area, any broken bottle, jar, container or window can be ground into a powder and fired to into beads.
+For the artisan bead makers of the area, any broken bottle, jar, container or window can be ground into a powder and fired into beads.

-These beads a highly marketable product, one that earns money and feeds families.
+These beads are a highly marketable product, one that earns money and feeds families.
 They are also an important element of local culture: worn, used and treasured.